 Summary

 This article, entitled -- "10 Major Advertising Law-Related Concepts" -- examines 10 of the most important concepts in advertising law.
-It uses the various FTC guides, policy statements and other pamphlets, reproduced in full text at this website, as the starting point for your exploration of these important ideas.
+It makes use of the various FTC guides, policy statements and other pamphlets, reproduced in full text at this website, as the starting point for your exploration of these important ideas.
 As an advertiser, you need this information because there are many pitfalls and problems that could be avoided by having this knowledge.

 1. Advertising Substantiation: Policy Statement